imohweb/abcltd-helpdesk-app/README.md

 # Step 14: Documentation
 - Generate README.md files for both backend and frontend folders.
 Include setup steps, API documentation, and deployment instructions.
 Add sample data for testing.

-# Step 15: Set GitHub Remote Repository
- - Create a remote git Repository with the name "abcdltd-helpdesk-app"
- - Add remote origin to the local repository
- - Push the code to the remote repository.